aryarm/varCA/rules/README.md

 The `classify` subworkflow can only create one trained model at a time, so you will need to repeat these steps if you'd also like to create a trained model for SNVs.
 Just replace every mention of "indel" in `classify.yaml` with "snp".
 Also remember to use only the SNV callers (ie GATK, VarScan 2, and VarDict).

-## Testing your model / Reproducing our Results
+## Testing your model / Reproducing our results
 For this example, we will demonstrate how you can reproduce the results in our paper using the `indel.tsv.gz` truth dataset we provided in the example data.
 This data was generated by running the `prepare` subworkflow on the GM12878 data as described [above](#creating-your-own-trained-model).
 If you [ran the `prepare` subworkflow to create your own trained model](#creating-your-own-trained-model), just use your truth dataset instead of the one we provided in the example data.

 First, split the truth dataset by chromosome parity using `awk` commands like this: